adrianari/social_interaction/data/readme.md

 This folder contains the data sources.

-Source of the list of Donald Trump's tweets: http://www.trumptwitterarchive.com/
+Source of the list of Donald Trump's tweets (`trump_twitter.csv`): http://www.trumptwitterarchive.com/